Comparative Programming Languages

 There will be one larger assignment for each major section of the course:

-Midterm exam: 10% in week 8, June 26 in lecture time and lecture room.
+Midterm exam: 10% in week 8, Wed July 2 in lecture time.

 Final exam: 40%, as scheduled by Student Services.